-"Distribution" means each distribution received by Alaris from each of the Private Company Partners as more particularly described under the heading "Description of the Business and Operation- Our Structure" in this AIF.
+"Distribution" means a distribution received by Alaris from a Partner as more particularly described under the heading "Description of the Business and Operation- Our Structure".

 "DNT" means DNT Construction, LLC.

 "DNT LLC Agreement" means the second amended and restated limited liability company agreement of DNT dated June 1, 2015.